 If you’re also weighing water for greater precision than syringes provide, the Hario spoons that come with v60 brewers are extremely hydrophobic and make for excellent weighing vessels.
 (Shoutout to Jonathan Gagné for the tip!)
 It’s bizarre how well these things repel water.

 Take concentrates and add to your distilled/ro water 1ml concentrate for every 10ppm hardness you’d like to add of said concentrate, or scale down to .1ml for 1ppm.
 When you’re done, shake it up and let it sit a little.
+Check your ppm with the TDS meter, and if it’s about where it should be (the pen ones have a bit of error, but a COM-100 should be pretty spot on) you’re good to go!

 Many, in fact most, of the waters below are not my own original recipes.
 The recipes are simply translations to get the same end end result, but using the methodology outlined in this guide.
 If I have any of the conversions wrong, or you would like to submit a water recipe (or have yours taken down) please let me know and I’ll get to it right away!